lucavh/knowledge-base/azure/AZ-900-azure-fundamentals/AZ-900-azure-fundamentals-practice.md

 ---
 ## Tools
 ---
-### Compliance & Regulations
-#### Microsoft Trust Center
-- Determine if the Azure platform meets particular regulatory standard.
----
 ### Pricing / Cost Management
 #### Azure Price Calculator vs Azure TCO Calculator
 - The Azure Calculator is meant to get pricing when you know exactly what you need in Azure, or want to look up pricing for the resources you know about.
 TCO Calculator is meant when you want to estimate how much it would cost to move your resources from on-premises to Azure, by inputting what you are currently using, and letting it convert that into Azure equivalence.
-#### Azure Pricing Calculator
-- Prior to migration, costs can be estimated using the Azure Pricing Calculator.
-- Calculate estimated cost before deploying.
 #### Azure Reservations
 - Pricing option (commitment of X years) to reduce hosting costs if planning to run services for an extended period (years) and make predicting future spending easier.
 #### Azure Cost Management